Scripture for Today

 Today, let us do the same.
 Let us praise God for his deliverance and sovereignty despite our own fear, suffering, or struggles facing the world today.
 Let us remember God’s faithfulness on this Holy Thursday, just as Jesus did.
 Let us wonder about His perfect timing and trust that it will continue.

-About the Author: Maya DaSilva is a high school sophomore who just got her driver’s license but rarely remembers where the keys are.
+About the Author: Maya DaSilva is a high school junior who just got her driver’s license but rarely remembers where the keys are.

 She enjoys wondering about how faith and culture intersect, and believes thinking leads to change – Even when we don’t have all the answers.

 She thinks quiet voices are still meant to be heard.